Please ensure Javascript is enabled for purposes of website accessibility Page 3: Developing and Displaying Rules

 developmentally appropriate

-Be measurable and observable: As mentioned above, rules are more narrowly defined than are the broader behavior expectation.
-Teachers need to make sure that any adult working in the setting can determine whether the rule is being followed.
-To do this, teachers need a clear definition for what each behavior looks like in his or her classroom.
+Recall that rules clarify behavior expectations for specific settings and, as such, are more narrowly defined than the broader behavior expectation.
+By clearly defining what each behavior looks like in a given setting, educators can help ensure that any adult working in the setting can determine whether the rule is being followed.
 For example, “Use kind words” is more easily observed and measured than “Be respectful.”

 • Tell the children the rules and then instruct them to demonstrate each one through role-playing.
 This can be done when the rules are first introduced and then throughout the year as a reminder.